Diprotodontidae: Taxonomy

 Diprotodontids are members of the Vombatomorphia, meaning that their closest living relatives are wombats, though they are more closed related to Palorchestidae, with both families placed in the Diprotodontoidea.
-Traditionally the family is divided into two subfamilies, Diprotodontinae and Zygomaturinae.
-The taxonomy of diprotodontids is in need of revision, as historically many diprotodontids were diagnosed solely on tooth morphology, however the morphology of the premolar teeth of diprotodontid species is highly variable between individuals, with the molar morphology often very similar in species that differ greatly in skeletal anatomy, making the taxonomic utility of morphological characters related to teeth questionable.
+Traditionally, the family is divided into two subfamilies, Diprotodontinae and Zygomaturinae.
+The taxonomy of diprotodontids is in need of revision, as historically many diprotodontids were diagnosed solely on tooth morphology.
+The morphology of the premolar teeth of diprotodontid species is highly variable between individuals, with the molar morphology often very similar in species that differ greatly in skeletal anatomy.
+The taxonomic utility of morphological characters related to teeth is thus questionable.